 - Apply to: To define the search scope.

-- Main sample and sub-samples: In case, the request is redirected then use this search scope, so that given pattern string can be searched in the response of both main and re-directed request and then validated.
+- Main sample and sub-samples: In case, the request is redirected then use this search scope, so that the given pattern string can be searched in the response of both the main and re-directed requests and then validated.

 - Main sample only: When the request is not re-directed and the given pattern string value is present only in the response of the main request then use this search scope.

 - Sub-samples only: When the request is re-directed and the given pattern string value is available in the response of re-directed request only then you can use this search scope.

 - JMeter Variable Name to use: If given pattern string value supposes to be available in any JMeter variable then you need to select this option and provide the JMeter Variable name in the text field.

 - Field to Test: This option is used to refine the type of pattern.

 - Text Response: This option instructs JMeter to search the given pattern string in the body of the response.
 The header of the response does not include in the search scope.

 - Response Code: JMeter checks and validates the response code only like 200, 302 etc.

 - Response Message: JMeter checks and validates the response message only like OK, Error etc.